AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 To support this requirement, you will use Apache Spark on Azure Databricks, a fully managed Apache Spark platform optimized to run on Azure.
 Spark is a unified big data and advanced analytics platform that enables data scientists and data engineers to explore and prepare large amounts of structured and unstructured data, then use that data to train, use, and deploy machine learning models at scale.
 We will read and write to Cosmos DB, using the `azure-cosmosdb-spark` connector (<https://github.com/Azure/azure-cosmosdb-spark>).

-In this task, you will create a new cluster on which data exploration and model deployment tasks will be executed in later exercises.
+In this task, you will create a new cluster on which data exploration and model deployment tasks will be executed in later sections.

 1. In the [Azure portal](https://portal.azure.com), open your lab resource group, then open your **Azure Databricks Service**.
 The name should start with `iot-databricks`.